priom-mahatab/ai110-module2show-pawpal-starter/reflection.md

 **b.
 Design changes**

 - Did your design change during implementation?
+    - Yes.
 - If yes, describe at least one change and why you made it.
+    - Owner class now has a pets attribute and add_pet method since a household can have multiple pets.

 ---